FENECON Home 20 & 30 assembly and operating instructions

 |

-System status: Error (Fault) |
+System state: Error (Fault) |

 13.1.2.
 Troubleshooting

-For a detailed overview of an existing warning or error, click on the exclamation mark in the top right-hand corner. |
+You can get a detailed overview of an existing warning or error by clicking on the exclamation mark in the top right-hand corner. |

 ![]() |